mmower/passport_control/README.markdown

 It works by replacing the `instantiate` method of ActiveRecord::Base with an augmented version that manages the per-class/per-id callback lists.
 Initial results suggest that this doesn't add a significant overhead during test runs but, given how often `instantiate` is going to get called during the lifetime of a real application, you don't want it in production.

+Also monkeypatching such a fundamental ActiveRecord method is surely evil and angry villagers with torches and pitchforks will be involved somehow.
+You have been warned!

 Notes
 -----